rickfay/z17-randomizer/README.md

 `boots_in_shop`
 - If enabled, guarantees the Pegasus Boots will be placed in Ravio's Shop.

+`maiamai_madness`
+- Shuffles Maiamai into the pool, adding 100 more locations

+`vanes_activated`
+- Pre-activates all Weather Vanes
+- This causes logic to consider players using the Bell to skip over overworld obstacles
+- <u>Note</u>: No trackers currently support this

 `super_items`
 - If enabled, includes the Super Lamp and Super Net in the shuffled item pool as progressive upgrades to the base Lamp and Net.